Canon 1200D vs G1X Mark III

 Review summary: Canon 1200D vs G1X Mark III

 So how do things add up?
 Is there a clear favorite between the Canon 1200D and the Canon G1 X Mark III?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1200D: